+Children's curiosity should be nurtured to enable them to seek challenge, take risks and engage in new learning experiences through a trial and error process.
 Through play our children explore and develop learning experiences, which help them make sense of the world.
-They practice and build up ideas, and learn how to control themselves and understand the need for rules.
+They practice and build up ideas and learn how to control themselves and understand the need for rules.
 They have the opportunity to think creatively alongside other children as well as on their own.
 They communicate with others as they investigate and solve problems.
+The adult as the facilitator is there to support, guide and extend children's play.

-Active Learning
+Active Learning (motivation)